Countries of the Bay of Bengal: Modern era

 Bangladesh and Myanmar engaged in a naval standoff over disputed maritime territory in 2008.
 The two countries settled their maritime boundary dispute in 2012 at the International Tribunal for the Law of the Sea.
 In 2014, India and Bangladesh resolved their maritime boundary disputes at a UN tribunal.

-The Rohingya refugee crisis, caused by persecution in Myanmar's Rakhine State, has been a major humanitarian and security challenge in the region.

 Demographics

 Population

 According to Sunil S. Amrith, one in four people on earth live in the countries that border the Bay of Bengal.
 Its littoral areas — including coastal regions of eastern India, Bangladesh, Sri Lanka, Myanmar, Thailand, Malaysia, and Sumatra — are home to over half a billion people.